JuanPabloNSZ/Codewars-Solutions/README.md

 ## Optimizations

 I consistently refactor and optimize my coding solutions for efficiency or readability.

 ## Lessons Learned:

-The Biggest Lesson I learned in this process is about perseverance.
+The Biggest Lesson I have learned in this process is about perseverance.
 There always be a solution for every problem, maybe the answer doesn’t come right away, so it’s important to keep studying to have more tools to tackle the challenges from new perspectives.